wilg/podcast-extensions/premium.md

 ## Potential Extensions

 - Allow a way of specifying that a premium episode should "replace" a non-premium episode (such as if the premium version of the show is ad-free).
+- Figure out a way to allow players to show premium episodes to non-subscribers as a tantalizing tease!